 Productivity, cloud storage, and automation are at the forefront of an organization’s technology needs.
 If we’re taking advantage of the tools available today, we are irreversibly tied to our mobile devices.
 We live in a world of Big Data.
 From location tracking to recommendations based on browsing habits, we’re all aware of the ever-growing swarm of information about who we are, what we’re doing, and forecasting what we’ll do next.
-In a world of data breaches, brand management nightmares, and litigation, forward thinking organizations are taking action.
+In a world of data breaches, brand management nightmares, and litigation, forward-thinking organizations are taking action.

 To protect against such threats, a secure data management process is essential for organizations of any size.
-Instilling security as a value in your organization by making it process driven, developing a written policy that can be deployed company-wide, and reinforcing smart data management practices until they become habitual.
+Instilling security as a value in your organization by making it process-driven, developing a written policy that can be deployed company-wide, and reinforcing smart data management practices until they become habitual.

 What do we do with our devices when they reach their end of life?
 What type of tracking is done to connect IT and Accounting departments to show a complete chain of custody?
-What level of detail are your first, second, or third touch vendors reporting with?
+What level of detail is your first, second, or third touch vendors reporting with?
 Which individuals can physically reach unsecured data, and what clearances and protocols are in place to restrict access?
 These are all important questions that can be addressed with an established Secure Data Management Policy.
 See more here about taking your first steps to establish an effective policy for your business.
 Continue below as we address mobile devices.

 And it’s only growing.
 The mobile market has continued to expand quickly, favoring SSD technology.